The ads above are Google-sponsored.

 1. You'll feel good.
 You'll have some quiet, peaceful times for yourself.
 Some people get a lot of pleasure by tinkering with things.
 Some get a lot of pleasure making sure that no speck of dust will be anyplace on that pristine showpiece ...(might even ride it now & then).
 I know of a few folks who will pay a trusted mechanic to do all the maintenance on their Airheads.
 I know someone who does not even do his own cleaning & waxing.
 Mostly I know folks that do nearly all their own servicing and maintenance.

 2. You'll save LOTS of $$.
-You'll avoid poor dealer work by knowing what is good, proper, and correct work, & you'll know about the consequences of poor or bad work.
+You'll avoid poor dealer work, and poor work in general, by knowing what is good, proper, and correct work, & you'll know about the consequences of poor or bad work.

 3. You'll know the motorcycle better & feel better when riding the bike, knowing that you can likely competently handle any problems yourself.